KIT-IBPT/epics-open62541/README.md

 The Open62541 library is distributed with this device support in the form of the single-file distribution.
-Consequently, the files `open62541.c` and `open62541.h` are distributed under the terms of the Mozilla Public License version 2.0, which can be found in the file [LICENSE-MPL].
+Consequently, the files `open62541.c` and `open62541.h` are distributed under the terms of the [Mozilla Public License version 2.0](LICENSE-MPL.txt).

 Features
 --------